-Course Requirement Overview Points Active Engagement in Class Activities This course connects research and theory to teaching.
-Each class will require you to be actively engaged.
-Through class activities and discussions, you must demonstrate knowledge of and familiarity with all the assigned readings for the week.
-20 points per session (260 total) Making Connections Through Writing Teachers must be able to express themselves through writing; showcasing their professionalism with the use of proper grammar and appropriate voice.
-20 points per assignment (260 total) Final Exam You will complete a Portfolio, as outlined in the syllabus.
+and familiarity with all the assigned readings for the week.
+Making Connections Through Writing Teachers must be able to express themselves through writing, showcasing their professionalism with the use of proper grammar and appropriate voice.
+20 points per assignment (260 total) Final Exam You will complete a Portfolio as outlined in the syllabus.
 500 points Total 1020 points